KaiHuaDou/EasyBrowserAdvanced/docs/README.en-US.md

 2. .NET Framework 4.6.2 or later SDK
 3. .NET Framework 4.6.2 Target Pack

-Use `dotnet build` to build autonomously
+Use `dotnet build` to build independently.
+To build a version that supports video, you need to download [Cef H.264 Library], unzip it and place it in the source code root directory.

 [Shields CI]: https://img.shields.io/github/actions/workflow/status/kaihuadou/easybrowseradvanced/build.yml
 [Shields License]: https://img.shields.io/github/license/kaihuadou/easybrowseradvanced